- Nutritional Assistance Program

 - Fuel Assistance: This primarily provides assistance with purchasing home heating fuel.
 The application period runs from the second Tuesday of October through the second Friday of November.
 Credit Authorizations are sent to the appropriate heating vendor who is authorized to submit billing to the state for payment to the customer's account.

-- Cooling Assistance: This component provides purchase or repair of cooling equipment and/or payment for electricity bills needed to operate cooling equipment.
+- Cooling Assistance: This component provides purchase of AC Window units, repair of cooling equipment and/or payment for electricity bills needed to operate cooling equipment.
 The application period for this component runs from June 15 through August 15.
 Please note that assistance is based on availability of funds.

 VIEW offers Virginians living in poverty the opportunity to: